Medical Technology Certificate Program Information

 Courses covered in a certificate program typically involve both classroom and laboratory learning.
 Students also usually have opportunities to observe and participate in clinical and laboratory procedures through field rotations and internships.
 Common course topics include:

 - Diagnostic immunology

 - Transfusion services

 Career Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), medical and clinical laboratory technologists were projected to see a 11% job growth from 2010-2020.
-The mean annual wages for these workers were $58,640 in May 2012.
+According to the U.S. Bureau of Labor Statistics (BLS), medical and clinical laboratory technologists were projected to see 14% job growth from 2014-2024.
+The median annual wage for these workers was $50,500 in May 2015.